Constitutionality of Anti-Terror Laws

 Terrorism and extremism are the two most important challenges for every country in this world, and to eliminate and prevent terrorist attacks, there must be a mechanism in every country.
 The supreme court has been approached on multiple occasions to repeal these laws based on being extreme and unconstitutional.
 In each instance, the supreme court has tried to explain these laws’ validity best.
 It is essential to understand that anti-terror laws have to be part of India’s legal system.
 A country like India, prone to cross-border terrorism and Islamic radicalism, would be challenging without anti-terror laws incriminating actual terrorists.

 In order to implement anti-terror laws in India without any adverse retaliation, the legislators have to create a robust mechanism to avoid misuse of these laws.
-The definition of terrorism and terrorist and offenses under this act must be precise and limited to potential terrorist activities instead of curbing peaceful protests for political gains.
+The definition of terrorism and terrorist offences under this act must be precise and limited to potential terrorist activities instead of curbing peaceful protests for political gains.
 If the peaceful protestors of the world’s largest democracy would be tagged as terrorists, India can no longer call itself a promoter of democracy.

 Prevention of Terrorism Ordinance, 2001.